dnencalada/Google_Data_Analytics/Foundations_Data, Data, Everywhere/Foundations_Data, Data, Everywhere.md

 #### Spreadsheets
 A spreadsheets is a digital worksheet, which stores, organizes and sorts data.
-Also has useful features called formulas and functions. e.g. Microsoft Excel, Google sheets
+Also has useful features called formulas and functions. e.g. Microsoft Excel, Google sheets.
 **Formula**: A set of instructions that performs a specific calculation using the data in the spreedsheet.
 **Function**: A preset command that automatically performs a specific process or task using the data in the spreadsheet.